pwwang/biopipen/docs/processes.md

         - `filtervcf`: The filter vcf.
 Something like: ExAC_nonTCGA.r0.3.1.sites.vep.vcf.gz
         - `ref`      : The reference genome
         - `nthread`  : Number of threads used to extract samples.
 Default: 1
-        - `tumor1st` : Whether tumor sample comes first.
-Default: `True`
         - `bcftools` : Path to bcftools used to extract sample names.
-        - `vcftools` : Path to vcftools used to split vcf.
-        - `samfunc`  : A lambda function used to deduce sample names from file name.
-        - `somatic`  : Whether input vcf file is a somatic mutation file.
-Default: False
+        - `tumor`    : The index of the tumor sample in the vcf file.
+Default: `0`
-        	- somatic mutation vcf file can only have one sample TUMOR, or two samples, TUMOR and NORMAL, but will be considered as single sample.
-        	- otherwise, multiple samples are supported in the input vcf file.
-Tumor id will be sample name for each sample, normal id will be NORMAL.
+        	- If `tumor > 1 or tumor < 0`: Then all samples are tumors in the vcf file.

 !!! hint "pVcf2Plink"